gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 7. Download and verify the checksum (tarball URL suffixed with `.sha256`).
 8. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
 9. Replace any existing binaries or symlinks with symlinks to the current version.
-10. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`
+10. Backup `/var/lib/teleport/proc/sqlite.db` into `/var/lib/teleport/versions/OLD-VERSION/backup/sqlite.db` and create `backup.yaml`.
 11. Restart the agent if the systemd service is already enabled.
 12. Set `active_version` in `updates.yaml` if successful or not enabled.
-13. Replace the symlinks/binaries and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
+13. Replace the symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
 14. Remove any `teleport` package if installed.
 15. Verify the symlinks to the active version still exists.
-16. Remove all stored versions of the agent except the current version.
+16. Remove all stored versions of the agent except the current version and last working version.

 The `disable` subcommand will:
 1. Configure `updates.yaml` to set `enabled` to false.